nukIeer/nukIeer/README.md

 All inquiries, without exception, must be routed through authorized DOE/LLNL channels.
 Failure to comply may result in consequences so severe as to make the average supercomputer weep binary tears.
 This disclaimer is a binding covenant, etched in the digital ether, and protected by the full authority of the United States Government.
 Proceed at your own peril.

-As a Research Scientist at Lawrence Livermore National Laboratory (LLNL), I contribute to advanced scientific projects critical to U.S. national security, conducted under strict federal oversight and regulatory compliance.
-My work involves sensitive research areas that require adherence to U.S. Department of Energy (DOE) protocols.
-To protect national interests and maintain compliance with federal regulations, I respectfully request that inquiries or investigations regarding my professional activities be coordinated solely through authorized DOE or LLNL channels.
-Unauthorized access or inquiries may have significant implications for national security and could lead to appropriate administrative or legal review under U.S. federal guidelines.
 <div align="center">
   <img src="https://raw.githubusercontent.com/nukIeer/nukIeer/main/nuclear_fuel_cycle.jpg" alt="Nuclear Research Laboratory" style="width:100%; max-width:800px; border-radius:10px;">
 </div>